rohxn-rai/rohxn-rai/README.md

 </div>

 😄 Pronouns - **He/Him**. <br>
-👩🏻‍💻 23 years old **MERN FullStack Developer** always wanting to explore more in techstacks. <br>
+👩🏻‍💻 23 years old **MERN FullStack Developer** always wanting to explore more in tech stacks. <br>
 🏢 Currently working at **Digi-Safari** as a **MERN FullStack Developer**. <br>
 🧠 Graduated with **Bachelor of Engineering** in **Artificial Intelligence and Machine Learning**. <br>
 👩🏻‍🎓 College **New Horizon College of Engineering, Bengaluru** (Batch-2024). <br>
 🌱 Currently learning Backend programming using **NodeJS with Microservices**. <br>
 📄 Know more about me from my **[portfolio](https://portfolio-rohan-rai.vercel.app/)**. <br>
 💭 I’m looking to collaborate on some projects related to **ReactJS and NextJS**.<br>
-🎮 My hobbies are to exploring up with new technologies and gaming. <br>
+🎮 My hobbies are exploring new technologies and gaming. <br>

 <div>
   <!--